‘SEO Colour Wheel Theory’ and the ‘Colour Wheel’ The differences

 The importance of Psychology of colour on page engagement

 Furthermore, segmenting colours according to emotional associations can profoundly influence user perception and behaviour.
 Brands can strategically select colours that evoke specific emotions or connotations aligned with their values and messaging, whether it’s fostering trust and loyalty through calm, reassuring tones, or igniting excitement and passion with vibrant, adventurous hues.
 By understanding the psychological impact of colour and integrating it into their web design strategy, businesses can effectively convey their brand identity, evoke desired emotions, and ultimately enhance the user experience to drive conversions and achieve SEO objectives.
+This is very much the realm of the brand agency or brand design and for those of you thinking of a brand audit, it would be worth asking anyone working in this task to specifically look at these elements in your existing website.

 So what is different about the ‘SEO colour wheel’ – is it the same thing?